-As POGO’s Medical Officer, Dr. Gibson provides oversight for POGO’s seven Satellite Clinics including clinical practice and professional development training.
-He co-chaired the most recent update to POGO’s Satellite Manual which provides guidelines on the management of care at the POGO Satellites, and is overseeing its migration to a web-based platform (from PDF).
-Dr. Gibson is a member of the executive committee of the Provincial Pediatric Oncology Plan (PPOP), POGO’s long-range plan for childhood cancer care in Ontario (2017-2022).
-He is also a pediatric oncologist, Children’s Hospital, London Health Sciences Centre, and Assistant Professor, Western University.
+As POGO’s Associate Medical Director, Dr. Gibson provides oversight for POGO’s seven Satellite Clinics including clinical practice and professional development training.
+He also chairs POGO’s Technology and Therapeutic Advisory Committee (TAC) that works to ensure timely and equitable access to state-of-the-art cancer treatment to all children in Ontario.
+Dr. Gibson was a member of the executive committee of the Provincial Pediatric Oncology Plan (PPOP), POGO’s long-range plan for childhood cancer care in Ontario.
+He is also a pediatric oncologist, and recently joined the team at McMaster Children’s Hospital in Hamilton.
+He is also an Associate Professor of Pediatrics at McMaster University.

 Q. What does Childhood Cancer Awareness Month (CCAM) mean for you?

 Dr. Gibson: September is a time to celebrate collaboration.
 It’s a time to acknowledge the team efforts that lead to the remarkable outcomes in children’s cancer.
 It’s the families, the doctors, the nurses, the child life specialists, pharmacists, rehabilitation professionals, information coordinators, volunteers, tertiary hospitals and satellite centres.
 The saying is that it takes a village to raise a child.
 Well, it takes a province to care for families impacted by childhood cancer.